The Genetics of Cancer

 The page on Genetic Testing for Inherited Cancer Susceptibility Syndromes has more information on what tests are available and who may want to consider them.

 Identifying Genetic Changes in Cancer

 Lab tests called DNA sequencing tests can “read” DNA.
 By comparing the sequence of DNA in cancer cells with that in normal cells, such as blood or saliva, scientists can identify genetic changes in cancer cells that may be driving the growth of an individual’s cancer.
 This information may help doctors sort out which therapies might work best against a particular tumor.
-For more information, see Tumor DNA Sequencing in Cancer Treatment.
+For more information, see Biomarker Testing for Cancer Treatment.